tandeshao/tp/docs/DeveloperGuide.md

 ### 7.5.
 Deleting tags of a person

-1. Deleting tags of a person while all persons are being shown <br><br>
+1. Deleting tags of a person while all persons are being shown

     1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.
-Tags to be deleted must exist in the specified contact. <br><br>
+Tags to be deleted must exist in the specified contact.

     2. Test case: `deletetag 1 t/friends` <br>
        Expected: First contact's tag "friends" is deleted.
-Details of the deleted tag shown in the status message and the detailed person display. <br><br>
+Details of the deleted tag shown in the status message and the detailed person display.

     3. Test case: `deletetag 2 t/colleagues t/friends` <br>
        Expected: Second contact's tags "colleagues" and "friends" are deleted.
-Details of the deleted tags shown in the status message and the detailed person display. <br><br>
+Details of the deleted tags shown in the status message and the detailed person display.

     4. Other incorrect deletetag commands to try: `deletetag`, `deletetag hello`, `deletetag x t/friends` (where x is an integer smaller than 1 or larger than 2147483647) <br>
        Expected: Invalid command message displaying the format for proper command usage.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     5. Other incorrect deletetag commands to try: `deletetag x t/friends` (where x is an integer larger than the list size and smaller than 2147483648) <br>
        Expected: Message displaying that the person index provided does not exist.
-The text in the command box will also turn red. <br><br>
+The text in the command box will also turn red.

     6. Note:
         - If any of the tags to be deleted does not exist in the specified person, a tag does not exist error message will be shown.